Civil rights groups seek court order to continue census count past September

 Senior census officials said in July that the window to deliver the data by Dec.
 31 had passed.
 But on Aug.
 3, the government announced the Sept.
 30 deadline for data collection and said it would adhere to the December deadline for delivery, which challengers note would mean the count would be delivered to President Trump while he is still in office, regardless of whether he wins the November election.

-The letter from House Speaker Nancy Pelosi (D-Calif.) and Senate Minority Leader Charles E. Schumer (D-N.Y.) to Commerce Secretary Wilbur Ross and Census Bureau director Steven Dillingham requests that by Sept.
-17 key documents and communications related to the decision to change the schedule be provided to the lawmakers.
+The letter from House Speaker Nancy Pelosi (D-Calif.) and Senate Minority Leader Charles E. Schumer (D-N.Y.) to Commerce Secretary Wilbur Ross and Census Bureau director Steven Dillingham requests that key documents and communications related to the decision to change the schedule be provided to the lawmakers by Sept.
+17.

-Referring to a comment last month by White House Chief of Staff Mark Meadows, saying that “the Democrats just want to control the apportionment and we aren’t going to let them do that,” Pelosi and Schumer wrote, “It appears that Mr. Meadows may have made the previously unspoken intentions of [the] President and his Administration clear: the White House was intervening to ensure President Trump would control the apportionment process while in office rather than ensuring an accurate count for the American people as required by the Constitution.”
+Referring to a comment last month by White House Chief of Staff Mark Meadows, who said that “the Democrats just want to control the apportionment and we aren’t going to let them do that,” Pelosi and Schumer wrote, “It appears that Mr. Meadows may have made the previously unspoken intentions of [the] President and his Administration clear: the White House was intervening to ensure President Trump would control the apportionment process while in office rather than ensuring an accurate count for the American people as required by the Constitution.”

 The Departments of Commerce and Justice did not respond to requests for comment on the litigation or the lawmakers’ letter.
 But Ross issued a statement Friday vowing that the count would be complete and accurate and would be delivered by Dec.
 31.